- Are Antibiotics Necessary for a Tick Bite?

 If you’ve gotten this far in the post, I wish you the best and sincerely hope that Lyme disease is not something that you ever have to encounter, even behind the desk at the UPS Store!

 If you do think or know you have chronic Lyme, one of the foremost experts in the field is Dr. Jay Davidson, whose wife’s Lyme Disease since age 7 nearly killed her.
-He put together an incredibly comprehensive course to help people through all sorts of chronic diseases, including Lyme.
-It covers clearing out parasites, is the best thing to tackle before moving on to mold, metals, candida, drainage, adrenal fatigue, lead toxicity, fibromyalgia, chronic fatigue, multiple sclerosis, rheumatoid arthritis, autism, ADHD, Parkinson’s, Alzheimer’s…
+He argues that after opening the drainage pathways, that clearing out parasites, is the best thing to tackle before moving on to mold, metals, candida, etc. Fascinating stuff!